 Tourism Burma Building

-About 80 people live in this sandy yellow historic building and supported a renovation, turning it into one of Yangon’s first heritage buildings to be restored.
+About 80 people live in this sandy yellow historic building and supported a renovation, turning it into one of the first Heritage sites in Yangon to be restored.
 On the ground level there are local tea shops, a hair salon and a wine seller.
 Up top are apartments housing Burmese families.

 Doh Eain, a social enterprise that renovates private properties and upgrades alleyways, is converting back lanes commonly filled with trash into spaces full of art and play equipment for children.
 Take a walk down 27th and 29th streets, or the alley between 31st and 32nd streets, to see the results.